Skip to main content

 • Standard HTTP POST with JSON payloads

-• Configurable headers and authentication
+• Configurable custom headers and basic auth

 • Signal type filtering

-• Payload transformation and mapping
+• Payload transformation and field mapping

 Use Cases